 December is officially here.
-My kids are like most and very excited for the visit by Santa.
+My kids are like most and very excited about the visit by Santa.
 They get treated well each year by the guy in the big red suit!
-Goodies from Mom, Dad, and doting family easily add to the spoils.
+Goodies from Mom, Dad, and the doting family easily add to the spoils.
 It is so easy for them to get swept up in the “I want” attitude.

 Just the other morning we went to breakfast with Santa.
-They got pancakes shaped like Christmas trees and visited with Santa.
+They got pancakes shaped like Christmas trees and visited Santa.
 We got a photo, candy canes AND Santa even gave them each a new super soft and fluffy stuffed animal!
 Very unexpected and special early treat!
 We were at a church and all funds collected for this event go into helping the community.
-I wanted top get some baked goods on my way out, giving a little more and feeding my cookie addiction.
+I wanted to get some baked goods on my way out, giving a little more and feeding my cookie addiction.
 Both the kids decided they really wanted bags of candy instead and I let them.
 The money still goes to the church even if I didn’t get my cookies.

 Next thing I know Harry saw they had some little packaged toys for girls or boys.
 It was only a little car or trinket from the dollar tree.
 He had to have one.
 I don’t know about you but we are on a tight Christmas budget around here.
-He already got the awesome animal from Santa.
+He already got an awesome animal from Santa.
 That “I want” mentality came into play.
 I said no and he lost it.
 Super embarrassing right?!
 And in front of Santa!!!!!
 We moved on out of there.
 I got to thinking about how we need to move away from the “I want” and more towards the “I want to give and help.”

 If I could go back in time and not be as flustered by his reaction I might have let him buy the toy bag if he was willing to give it to a child in need.
 I really want them to learn it feels good to help and spread kindness!
 Just like that church was doing by hosting an inexpensive breakfast with Santa and giving out stuffed animals.

 I find myself looking for ways to teach them more about the joy they can get from giving to others.
-As a kid they don’t have funds to go buy gifts for people.
+As a kid, they don’t have funds to go buy gifts for people.
 Another learning experience is learning to be creative and that gifts aren’t always about things but actions!
 I have created a calendar for the month of December with a different act of “kid achievable” kindness listed each day.
 I hope some of them will help instill some habits of kindness and sharing that will translate to every time of year and not just during the holidays.

 The Calendar or Daily Notes

 It will be a challenge for them, as well as me.
-I have to remember to encourage them each day and in some instances teach or assist them how to accomplish said acts.
+I have to remember to encourage them each day and in some instances teach or assist them in how to accomplish said acts.
 Right now I just have created the printable calendar to put on the fridge and share as a family.
 When they are older and can read I am going to put notes in their advent calendar and we will discuss how the act for the day went and how to achieve the next act.

 The Calendar I created has an idea for each day of the month!
 The challenge is for 24.
 So there are a few extra bonus ideas included.
-With our busy lives its good to have some flexibility.
-I tried to make all the ideas as kid friendly as possible.
-My house has a 6 and a 3 year old and I am sure they will be up for completing or at the very least helping me complete all of these.
+With our busy lives, it’s good to have some flexibility.
+I tried to make all the ideas as kid-friendly as possible.
+My house has a 6 and a 3-year-old and I am sure they will be up for completing or at the very least helping me complete all of these.

-Leave a balloon at a friends door with a kind message.
+Leave a balloon at a friend’s door with a kind message.

 Give a hug to someone you love.